tikv/website/content/docs/3.0/tasks/deploy/ansible.md

 ## Step 11: Deploy the TiKV cluster

-When `ansible-playbook` executes the Playbook, the default concurrent number is 5.
+When `ansible-playbook` executes the Playbook, the default concurrency number is 5.
 If many target machines are deployed, you can add the `-f` parameter to specify the concurrency, such as `ansible-playbook deploy.yml -f 10`.

 The following example uses `tidb` as the user who runs the service.